mzulli/acrobat_scripts/README.md

-# acrobat_scripts
+# recolor_highlights
-Scripts to automate certain tasks in Acrobat
+Scripts to recolor highlighting in Adobe Acrobat.